SriBhuvanaSankar/Conveyor-Belt-damage-Detection/README.md

 The trained model successfully detects and segments damaged areas on the conveyor belt.
 Future work includes real-time deployment and further improvements in segmentation accuracy.

 ---

-This README has been updated with the content from the report.